-Written, produced and directed by London, The Life and Mind of Mark DeFriest looks at the prison world through the lens of the parole case of Florida prisoner Mark DeFriest, a notorious escape artist with mental problems.
+Written, produced and directed by London, The Mind of Mark DeFriest looks at the prison world through the lens of the parole case of Florida prisoner Mark DeFriest, a notorious escape artist with mental problems.
 The film brings London '00 full circle from an exploration of prison issues that started in college with a self-designed major, an open heart and an engaged mind.

 During London's sophomore year he created a major, Theories of Human Behavior, which drew from English literature, psychology and political theory.
 Also in college, London volunteered at a group home for foster kids in Beaumont—and went on to create an on-campus program matching students from the Claremont Colleges with kids from the home.
 London's heart went with him on his visits, and seeing one of his favorite kids go from foster care to the juvenile detention system upset him.

 Professor of Politics John Seery and London's film professor relative at UCLA suggested he look more deeply into prisons and the criminal justice system.
 London found his focus zeroing in on sexual assault in prison.

 Early in 2000, armed with film gear and funded by a travel grant from Pomona, Gabriel London '00, Daniel May '00 and Eric Gross '02 traveled to Mendocino County, California, to meet with the head of Stop Prison Rape, a victim rights organization.
 The interviews they conducted there became his senior film project, Turned Out, which won the 5C college film award.
 Classmate Dave Roth '00 encouraged London to keep going with the story post-college—"I didn't forget that," London says—and so he stayed at it for 13 years.